CORE 42 & Griffon GPS

-Once students have selected or been placed into the CORE 42 general education curriculum, their student record on Griffon GPS will reflect the CORE 42 general education curriculum; transfer courses which meet requirements will show as meeting the various requirements, as applicable.
-When CORE 42 general education courses have all been completed (and the last class in the curriculum was earned at MWSU), a “General Education Met” statement will be placed on the student’s MWSU transcript.
+Once students have selected or been placed into the CORE 42 general education curriculum, their student record on Griffon GPS will reflect the CORE 42 general education curriculum.
+Courses taken at Missouri Western or in transfer will show as meeting the various requirements, as applicable.
+When CORE 42 general education courses have all been completed (and the last class in the curriculum was earned at Missouri Western), a “General Education Met” statement will be placed on the student’s MWSU transcript.

 - Mathematical Sciences

 - Humanities and Fine Arts